pytorch/pytorch/docs/source/notes/cuda.rst

 Error Handling
 ^^^^^^^^^^^^^^

-To deal with errors, the custom allocator user defined functions need to return an error code when invoked.
-If the code is other than zero, the current execution will fail with the actual error code reported to the user.
-It is the responsibility of  the allocator developer to stablish meaningful error codes and document them.
+To deal with errors, the custom allocator user defined functions need to raise an exception or use `TORCH_CHECK`.
+Note that errors that happen during `free` calls may not be propagated instantly to Python due the GIL being released during free functions calls.
+The error will be stored and rethrown the next time a memory allocation is attempted.

 .. cublas-workspaces: